AEADataEditor/replication-template-development/sample-language-report.md

 Note:
 - openICPSR can handle files larger than 30GB, but you will need to request an increase in the quota from the Data Editor.
 Please specify total (uncompressed) data size and project number, and email dataeditor@aeapubs.org.

-> [REQUIRED] Data is original (authors are data creators).
+> [REQUIRED] Data are original (authors are data creators).
 Please cite the own data supplement, as per the [AEA Sample References](https://www.aeaweb.org/journals/policies/sample-references) and [additional guidance](https://aeadataeditor.github.io/aea-de-guidance/FAQ.html#how-do-i-cite-my-own-data-and-code-supplement).

 > [REQUIRED] Please add data citations to the article.
 Guidance on how to cite data is provided in the [AEA Sample References](https://www.aeaweb.org/journals/policies/sample-references) and in [additional guidance](https://social-science-data-editors.github.io/guidance/addtl-data-citation-guidance.html#confidential-databases).